-- 35. "Rape" is any penetration of any orifice, no matter how slight, by any object, including any body part without consent.
-This may be committed by force, threat, intimidation, coercion, or through exploitation of another's mental or physical condition (such as incapacitation) of which the responding party knew or reasonably should have known. - 36.
-"Respondent" means a student who, or Student Organization which, may be charged for violating The Code or policy. - 37.
-"Responsible Employee" is an employee (a) who, because of his/her position, must report known or possible incidents of sexual violence or any other sexual misconduct by students or employees, including the known details of the incident and the name(s) of alleged victim(s) and Respondent(s), to the Title IX Coordinator(s) or other appropriate school designee; or (b) who has the authority to take action to redress sexual harassment/misconduct; or (c) whom a student reasonably believes has this authority or duty.
-Campus police officers are Responsible Employees; but, see exception for public safety personnel. - 38.
+- 34. "Preponderance of the Evidence" The standard of proof used to determine the outcome of a complaint is a preponderance of the evidence, which means that it is more likely than not based on the evidence gathered and reasonable inferences from the evidence, that a policy or the Code was violated - 35.
+"Rape" is any penetration of any orifice, no matter how slight, by any object, including any body part without consent.
+Rape may be committed by force, threat, intimidation, coercion, or through exploitation of another's mental or physical condition (such as incapacitation) of which the Respondent knew or reasonably should have known. - 36.
+"Respondent" means a student who, or Student Organization which, may be charged for violating the Code or policy. - 37.
+"Responsible Employee" is an employee (a) who, because of his/her position, must report known or possible incidents of sexual violence or any other sexual misconduct by students or employees, including the known details of the incident and the name(s) of alleged victim(s) and Respondent(s), to the Title IX Coordinator(s) or other appropriate school designee; or (b) who has the authority to take action to redress sexual harassment/misconduct; or (c) whom a student reasonably believes has this authority or duty. - 38.
 "Retaliation" is the interference through intimidation, including threats, coercion, or unlawful discrimination, with an individual's right or privilege secured under the law (Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, the Violence Against Women Act of 1994, the Massachusetts Anti-Discrimination laws, or other laws) or interfering with an individual's right to make a complaint, testify, assist, or participate in any manner in an investigation, proceeding or hearing, or to intervene to prevent a violation of this policy. - 39.
-"Sanction" means a requirement a student or Student Organization must abide by or complete when found responsible for violating The Code. - 40.
-"Sexual Assault" is broadly defined as any sexual activity that is forced, coerced, or unwanted.
+"Sanction" means a requirement a student or Student Organization must abide by or complete when found responsible for violating the Code. - 40.
+"Sexual Assault" is any sexual activity that is forced, coerced, or unwanted. - 41.
+"Sexual Exploitation" is taking sexual advantage of another person without his or her consent.
+Sexual exploitation includes, without limitation: causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over such other person; causing the prostitution of another person; recording, photographing, or transmitting identifiable images of private sexual activity and/or the intimate parts of another person; allowing third parties to observe private sexual acts; and engaging in voyeurism. - 42.
+"Sexual Misconduct (Sexual harassment)" is unwelcome verbal, non-verbal, and/or physical conduct of a sexual nature when: